collectd/collectd/README.md

       NFS Procedures: Which NFS command were called how often.

     - nginx
-      Collects statistics from `nginx' (speak: engine X), a HTTP and mail server/proxy.
+      Collects statistics from `nginx` (speak: engine X), a HTTP and mail server/proxy.

     - ntpd